Indefinite Pronouns

 • None of the pizza is left.

-• None of my friends will tease you.
+• None of my friends tease you.

 Do we use modifiers with the indefinite pronouns?